craft-snippets/Craft-quick-filters/README.md

 Quick filters plugin allows you to easily create filter widgets for control panel element index lists for entries, categories, assets, users or commerce products and orders.

+Please note that for Craft 5.x, it requires at least 5.3 Craft CMS version.

 # Features

 * Filters can be created using fields assigned to your content or attributes like entry post date.